 Lessons do not have to include a video.
-You can share your written lesson plan.
+You can share your written lesson plan or lesson idea.

 Share the digital materials that you use in a lesson; if using physical materials either sent home in a packet or that are commonly found at home, simply include a list of materials needed for the activity.
-If you brailled a material, share the digital file of the brailled material.
-If you created a digital book (any format), non-visual digital map or other resource, it may be included in the Book or Map Library with a link over to your lesson.
+If you used a braille resource, share the digital file of the brailled material.
+If you created a digital book (any format), non-visual digital map or other resource, that resource may also be included in the Book or Map Library with a link over to your lesson.

 Who will the lessons be geared for?

 Lesson plans can be used by educators, parents and even students!
 The lesson can be geared for a preschooler, elementary student, middle school student, high school student or transition student.
 The lesson can be for students who are on or who are not in grade level.
 We are very interested in lessons for students with multiple disabilities and/or deaf-blind.
 Lessons can be for students with low vision, some vision and/or no vision.
 You are already creating lessons for your student - simply share these lessons and help grow our lesson library.
 Other students with similar needs can benefit from these lessons and YOU can benefit from lessons created by other educators!

 Who can share lessons?